sonic-net/sonic-utilities.msft/doc/Command-Reference.md

 2. -f|--force - install FW regardless the current version
 3. -i|--image - update FW using current/next SONiC image

-Note: the default option is --image=current
+Note: the default option is --image=current (current/next values are taken from `sonic_installer list`)

 Go Back To [Beginning of the document](#) or [Beginning of this section](#platform-component-firmware)